Yiannis Kouros

 Yiannis Kouros (Γιάννης Κούρος, [ʝiˈa.nis ˈku.ros]; born 13 February 1956 in Tripoli, Kingdom of Greece) is a Greek ultramarathon runner based in Greece.
-He is sometimes given the epithets "Running god", "Pheidippides' Successor" or "Son of Pheidippides".
-Kouros holds many men's outdoor road world records from 100 to 1,000 miles and many road and track records from 12 hours to 6 days.
+Kouros holds or formerly held many world records between 100 miles and 1,000 miles.
 In 1991, he starred as Pheidippides in the movie The Story of the Marathon: A Hero's Journey, which chronicles the history of marathon running.

-Kouros came to prominence when he won the Spartathlon in 1984 in record time and the Sydney to Melbourne Ultramarathon in 1985 in a record time of 5 days, 5 hours, 7 minutes and 6 seconds.
-He beat the previous record held by Cliff Young.
-Kouros held Australian citizenship for part of his running career and was inducted into the Australian Ultra Runners Association’s Hall of Fame in 2019.
+Kouros came to prominence when he won the Spartathlon in 1984 in a record time of 20 hours and 25 minutes.
+He also won the Sydney to Melbourne Ultramarathon in 1985 in a record time of 5 days, 5 hours, 7 minutes, and 6 seconds, beating the previous record held by Cliff Young.
+Kouros held Australian citizenship for part of his running career and was inducted into the Australian Ultra Runners Association's Hall of Fame in 2019.

+In 1990, following a dispute with his employer in Greece, Kouros emigrated to Australia.
+He became an Australian citizen in 1994.
+It seems that twenty years later, in 2014, at the age of 58, Kouros retired from ultrarunning competition.

-Concerning the secret of his success, Kouros claims, "when other people get tired, they stop.
+Concerning the secret of his success, Kouros claims, "When other people get tired, they stop.
 I don't.
 I take over my body with my mind.
-I tell it that it's not tired and it listens."
+I tell it that it's not tired, and it listens."

 Kouros has also written over 1,000 poems, several of which appear in his books, Symblegmata ("Clusters") and The Six-Day Run of the Century.